Skip to Content

 • 1980s: Latin American, African, & Asian

-The history behind Kensington Market is truly fascinating, and you can do plenty of tours to learn more about it.
+The history behind Kensington Market is truly fascinating, and you can do plenty of tours to learn more about it, including this 2-hour Kensington Market & Chinatown walking tour.

 There’s also an event called Pedestrian Sundays that runs from summer through fall, so you can wander around the streets completely car-free!